Print all longest common sub-sequences in lexicographical order

-You are given two strings.Now you have to print all longest common sub-sequences in lexicographical order?
+You are given two strings, the task is to print all the longest common sub-sequences in lexicographical order.

 Input : str1 = "abcabcaa", str2 = "acbacba" Output: ababa abaca abcba acaba acaca acbaa acbca